oisinmulvihill/nozama-cloudsearch/README.rst

     # Start the project dependancies ElasticSearch and Mongo
     make up

+    # Run the API locally:
+    make up

 Contributing
 ------------

 Submit a pull request with tests if possible.
 I'll review, test and usually approve.
 All tests must pass.
 I run against Python3 nowadays.
-I will then increment the version, add attribute and then release to pypi if all is good.
+I will then increment the version, add attribute and then release to https://hub.docker.com/r/oisinmulvihill/nozama-elasticsearch and ypi.org if all is good.

 Release Process
 ---------------